 Make sure your barbecue is cleaned thoroughly before use.
 This is not just for hygiene purposes but it is important that no fat residue is left in or around the cooking area / fire bowl.
 Fat is flammable and if not removed will ignite and can cause a fat fire resulting in burnt food and in extreme cases destroy your barbecue!

 The most popular barbecues are gas barbecues.
 The reason for this is due to how easy they are to start and control.
-We recommend you use a gas bottle / cylinder with that is compatible for use with a clip-on propane regulator as these are the safest type of gas bottles for domestic use.
+For all Landmann barbecues we recommend you use a gas bottle / cylinder that is compatible for use with a clip-on propane regulator as these are the safest type of gas bottles for domestic use.

 If you are using charcoal then there are two main types of charcoal fuel:

 Lumpwood – this is the most commonly used charcoal and burns at high temperatures for around 30 – 40 minutes.
 This is suitable for all types of direct cooking like sausages, burgers, kebabs etc

 Briquettes – this is often used by more experienced barbecue users.
 These are made from compressed charcoal and should burn above 200 degrees Celsius for a minimum of 3 – 4 hours (depending on the quality).
 This is suitable for all types of ‘in-direct’ cooking such as roast chicken, joints of beef / pork and smoked food.